Mera Peak Climb & Trek Expedition Recent News Autumn

 Mike: Thank you very much Dan.
 This was Mike Browder with the Mera Peak/Baruntse expedition.
 This was a special dispatch interviewing Dan Mazur who skied down Mera Peak yesterday.
 Thank you very much.

 Mera Peak as seen from the Mera La trail and climbers visible on the lower section.24 October,

-Hi, this is Felix Berg with a dispatch on the 24th of October for the SummitClimb Mera Peak/Baruntse expedition.
+Here is the dispatch for the 24th of October for the SummitClimb Mera Peak/Baruntse expedition.

 We’re sitting here in Mera Peak basecamp at about 5200 metres.
 Everything is packed up and we are going down the valley to Baruntse basecamp now.
 We also sent 1 porter with about 30 kilos of rubbish back over to Lukla to keep everything nice and clean here.

 The weather is beautiful and we hope it stays like this.
 Now I’ll do a dispatch for our German speaking members (please click the audio link above to listen).